conan-io/docs/tutorial/developing_packages/editable_packages.rst

     $ conan editable add say say/0.1@user/channel
     $ conan editable list
     say/0.1@user/channel
-        Path: ...
+        Path: /Users/.../examples2/tutorial/developing_packages/editable_packages/say/conanfile.py

 That is it.
-Now, every usage of ``say/0.1@user/channel``, by any other Conan package or project, will be redirected to the ``examples/features/editable/cmake/say`` user folder instead of using the package from the conan cache.
+Now, every usage of ``say/0.1@user/channel``, by any other Conan package or project, will be redirected to the ``/examples2/tutorial/developing_packages/editable_packages/say`` user folder instead of using the package from the Conan cache.

 Note that the key of editable packages is a correct definition of the ``layout()`` of the package.
-Read the :ref:`package layout() section <package_layout>` to learn more about this method.
+Read the :ref:`package layout() section <conanfile_methods_layout>` to learn more about this method.

 In this example, the ``say`` ``conanfile.py`` recipe is using the predefined ``cmake_layout()`` which defines the typical CMake project layout, which can be different in the different platforms.
-Take also into account that only using the new build system integrations like ``CMakeDeps`` and ``CMakeToolchain`` will correctly follow the layout definition.

 Now the ``say/0.1@user/channel`` package is in editable mode, lets build it locally: